 These activities involve the EU/EEA OMCL Network and partner countries with formal agreements with the EU.

-The Member State informs the MAH that its authorised human biological medicinal product is subject to OCABR.
+The member state informs the MAH that its authorised human biological medicinal product is subject to OCABR.
 Samples of the batch to be released are sent, along with production and control protocols, to an OMCL within the EU/EEA.
-If the results are satisfactory, the Competent Authority (CA) issues an 'Official Control Authority Batch Release Certificate' to the MAH.
+If the results are satisfactory, the Competent Authority (CA) issues an "Official Control Authority Batch Release Certificate" to the MAH.
 This certificate means that the batch has been examined and tested by an OMCL in accordance with the OCABR guidelines pertaining to the medicinal product and is in compliance with the approved specifications laid down in the relevant monographs of the European Pharmacopoeia and in the relevant marketing authorisation (MA).
-The MAH must provide a copy of the OCABR Certificate to the Competent Authority (CA) of the Member State where the batch will be marketed.
+The MAH must provide a copy of the OCABR Certificate to the Competent Authority of the member state where the batch will be marketed.
 The certificate is recognised by all members of the network.

 If the results are unsatisfactory, the batch is given a certificate of non-compliance and may not be placed on the market.
 All members of the OCABR network are informed.

 Manufacturers with medicinal products potentially subject to OCABR according to Article 114 of Directive 2001/83/EC as amended should make contact with (an) OMCL(s) as early as possible.
-As noted in the EMA pre-authorisation procedural advice for users of the centralised procedure (question 66), it is strongly recommended for an applicant to enter into early collaboration with the OMCL(s).
-This collaboration should ideally begin at least one year before submission of the Marketing Authorisation Application, in order to allow for exchange of information between the OMCL and the Applicant which should be considered in the development of testing methodology.
-It is advisable that this activity is also undertaken with a second OMCL and applicants seriously consider the nomination of two such OMCLs for batch release of the authorised product to the market, to secure the supply chain and minimise the risk of shortage.
+As noted in the European Medicines Agency (EMA) pre-authorisation procedural advice for users of the centralised procedure (question 66), it is strongly recommended for an applicant to enter into early collaboration with the OMCL(s).
+This collaboration should ideally begin at least one year before submission of the Marketing Authorisation Application in order to allow for exchange of information between the OMCL and the applicant, which should be considered in the development of the testing methodology.
+It is advisable that this activity also be undertaken with a second OMCL and that applicants seriously consider the nomination of two such OMCLs for batch release of the authorised product to the market, to secure the supply chain and minimise the risk of shortage.

-In addition to the Administrative Procedure, there is a series of product-specific guidelines.
-These are elaborated by a panel of experts from various OMCLs under the aegis of the EDQM.
+In addition to the Administrative Procedure, a series of product-specific guidelines exist.
+They are elaborated by a panel of experts from various OMCLs under the aegis of the EDQM.
 These documents facilitate OMCLs in meeting the requirements of Directive 2001/83/EC, as amended by Directive 2004/27/EC.
 They ensure a common approach to testing in all OMCLs throughout the EU/EEA and transparency for all users of the system.
 The guidelines are adopted only after consultation within the network and where appropriate after a public enquiry involving interested parties.

 OCABR guidelines and procedures are available exclusively on our website.
 The complete list is presented in a table from which the files may be downloaded.
-The guidelines will be updated on an on-going basis as needed.
+The guidelines will be updated on an ongoing basis, as necessary.
 New and revised versions will be placed on the website within one month of their date of entry into force.
 Users are encouraged to visit the site regularly to ensure they are using the most recent versions.
-Highlights on recent addition and revision updates can be found in the right-hand menu.
+Highlights of recent additions and revision updates can be found in the right-hand menu.